qcif-training/StatisticalComparisonsUsingR/setup.md

 3) Open RStudio and set your working directory to **the same location where you saved the downloaded file** - not the data directory itself.
 The easiest way to do this is click on the Files tab (normally in the bottom right pane) and navigate to the folder that way, then use the function "Set as working directory" from the More (cog icon) menu just at the top of the file window.

 4) Read in the workshop data by typing the command `gallstones <- read.csv("data/gallstones.csv")` in the RStudio console pane (usually bottom left).
 This should complete without any warnings.
-If you get a message starting <pre>Error in file(file, "rt") : cannot open the connection</pre> you have not set your working directory to the correct location - recheck where you saved and extracted the workshop datafile and repeat step 2.
+If you get a message starting ``Error in file(file, "rt") : cannot open the connection`` you have not set your working directory to the correct location - recheck where you saved and extracted the workshop datafile and repeat step 2.

 __Install Packages__